pepstock-org/Charba-Wiki/docs/Plugins.md

 chart.getOptions().getPlugin().setOptions(options);
 ```

-The [AbstractPluginOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptions.html) provides some `store` in order to store the options into the different targets, as followoing:
+The [AbstractPluginOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptions.html) provides some `store` in order to store the options in the different targets, as followoing:

 ```java
 ChartBackgroundColorOptions option = new ChartBackgroundColorOptions();